St Andrew's Church, Cherry Hinton: Architecture

+Interior of the nave, looking towards the screen and chancel.

 The ashlar-faced chancel with its pairs of lancet windows (c.1230-50.) is a fine example of Early English Gothic architecture.
-The east window was replaced in the early Tudor period by a five-light version in the perpendicular style.
-The ashlar-faced tower is also in the perpendicular style though there are remnants of Norman origin in the arches.
+The nave was constructed shortly afterwards, with shafted piers and richly moulded arcade arches.
+The east window was replaced in the early Tudor period by a five-light version in the Perpendicular style, at which time a vestry was added.
+It has a rood screen of similar date, though altered by the Victorians.
+The aisles and ashlar-faced tower are also in the Perpendicular style though there are remnants of Norman origin in the tower arch jambs.
 Within the tower the second bell dates from the 14th century and is the oldest in the city.

 In the tower is the coffin-shaped tablet of Captain Serocold (d.1794) by John Flaxman.